0xPARC/0xparc-intro-book/src/fhe2.typ

 In practice, $n$ and $q$ are often much larger.
 Maybe $n$ is in the hundreds, and $q$ could be anywhere from "a little bigger than $n$" to "almost exponentially large in $n$," say $q = 2^(sqrt(n))$.
-In fact, to do FHE, we’re going to want to take $q$ pretty big, so you should imagine that $q approx 2^(sqrt(n))$.
+In fact, to do FHE, we are going to want to take $q$ pretty big, so you should imagine that $q approx 2^(sqrt(n))$.

 For security, instead of adding $4$ rows of the public key, we want to add